 Wellness Program Notices

-- HIPAA Wellness Program Notice—HIPAA imposes a notice requirement on health-contingent wellness programs that are offered under group health plans.
-Health-contingent wellness plans require individuals to satisfy standards related to health factors (for example, not smoking) in order to obtain rewards.
+- HIPAA Wellness Program Notice—HIPAA imposes a notice requirement on health-contingent wellness programs offered under group health plans.
+Health-contingent wellness plans require individuals to satisfy standards related to health factors (e.g., not smoking) to obtain rewards.
 The notice must disclose the availability of a reasonable alternative standard to qualify for the reward (and, if applicable, the possibility of waiver of the otherwise applicable standard) in all plan materials describing the terms of a health-contingent wellness program.
-Final regulations provide sample language that can be used to satisfy this requirement.
+The DOL’s compliance assistance guide includes a model notice that can be used to satisfy this requirement.

 - ADA Wellness Program Notice—Employers with 15 or more employees are subject to the Americans with Disabilities Act (ADA).
-Wellness programs that include health-related questions or medical examinations must comply with the ADA’s requirements, including an employee notice requirement.
-Employers must give participating employees a notice that tells them what information will be collected as part of the wellness program, with whom it will be shared and for what purpose, the limits on disclosure and the way information will be kept confidential.
-The Equal Employment Opportunity Commission (EEOC) has provided a sample notice to help employers comply with this ADA requirement.
+Wellness programs that include health-related questions or medical exams must comply with the ADA’s requirements, including an employee notice requirement.
+Employers must give participating employees a notice that tells them what information will be collected as part of the wellness program, with whom it will be shared, and for what purpose, as well as the limits on disclosure and the way information will be kept confidential.
+The U.S. Equal Employment Opportunity Commission (EEOC) has provided a sample notice to help employers comply with this ADA requirement.

 Enhance Your Employee Benefits Package.
 A competitive benefits package is key to keeping and attracting top talent.
 Assess your current benefits package and consider making necessary adjustments to include options, such as expanded mental health support, for example.